cloudflare/cloudflare-docs/products/rules/src/content/transform/index.md

 </Aside>

-HTTP Request Header Modification Rules run in the `http_request_late_transform` Phase of Cloudflare's request handling workflow.
-For more information on Phases, see [Phases](https://developers.cloudflare.com/firewall/cf-rulesets#phases) in the Ruleset Engine documentation.
+HTTP Request Header Modification Rules run in the `http_request_late_transform` phase of Cloudflare's request handling workflow.
+For more information on phases, see [Phases](https://developers.cloudflare.com/firewall/cf-rulesets#phases) in the Ruleset Engine documentation.

 To create an HTTP Request Header Modification Rule in the dashboard, see [Create an HTTP Request Header Modification Rule in the dashboard](/transform/create-header-modification-rule).